 Fast forward one year, and we’re once again staring at a critical APS deadline.
 As part of the changes that came with the 2017 rate case, APS is set to re-evaluate their solar buyback rate every September.
 And as before, anyone who locks in their solar contract before that vote will be grandfathered into today’s best rates.

 If you’ve been considering solar, don't wait!
-Here are four big reasons that now is the time to act.
+Here are four big reasons why now is the time to act.

 1. The current 12.9 cent buyback rate is under review: In 2017, APS did away with net metering, the program that offered a 1-to-1 credit for any excess energy sent back to the grid.
 The current programs have a set buyback rate of 12.9 cents per kWh.
 This rate is currently being re-evaluated, as it will every year going forward.
 An ACC vote in the coming weeks will set a new amount for the following year beginning in September.